|Nutrition Facts (per serving)|

 In a large Dutch oven or soup pot, heat the olive oil over medium heat.
 Add the shallots and sauté them for 2 to 3 minutes, until translucent.

 Add the Arborio rice and stir to coat.

 Add the white wine and bring to a simmer, cooking until all the liquid is absorbed.

-Add one cup of the vegetable broth.
+Add 1 cup of the vegetable broth.
 Stirring constantly, allow the rice to cook for 3 to 4 minutes until the broth is dissolved.
-Continue in this fashion, adding broth and stirring, one cup at a time until you have only one cup of broth remaining.
+Continue in this fashion, adding broth and stirring, 1 cup at a time until you have only 1 cup of broth remaining.

 Add the chopped asparagus to the pot along with the last cup of broth.
 Cook for a remaining 3 to 4 minutes.
 If the rice is still crunchy, add more broth, 1/2 cup at a time, until it reaches the desired consistency.

 Remove the pot from the heat and stir in the Parmesan cheese until it melts into a risotto cheese sauce.

 Add salt and pepper to taste.
 Sprinkle with additional cheese (if desired) and serve.